blakeblackshear/frigate/docs/docs/hardware.md

 ## Cameras

 Cameras that output H.264 video and AAC audio will offer the most compatibility with all features of Frigate and Home Assistant.
-It is also helpful if your camera supports multiple substreams to allow different resolutions to be used for detection, streaming, clips, and recordings without re-encoding.
+It is also helpful if your camera supports multiple substreams to allow different resolutions to be used for detection, streaming, and recordings without re-encoding.

 ## Computer